I’m not too fond of meetings.

-I do not love meetings.
 They typically take far more time than necessary, involve more people than necessary, and often lead to more meetings.

-Unfortunately, it’s impossible to run a successful company and not meet with your team.
-After all, meetings can help resolve problems that could otherwise take too long or be too difficult to resolve.
+The simple truth is that meetings can help resolve problems that could otherwise take too long or be too difficult to resolve.

 Some companies have adopted unique strategies to make meetings more effective and efficient.
 Meetings at Amazon, for example, begin with everyone reading a written narrative (two to six pages) on the topic before any discussion takes place.
 Other companies limit meetings to 25 minutes to send a strong signal that no meeting should exceed 30 minutes.

 But regardless of how meetings are organized and how long they last, they are challenging for participants.
-It’s very easy to get lost in the crowd or to be disregarded, especially if you lack seniority or are a new member on the team.
+It’s very easy to get lost in the crowd or to be disregarded, especially if you lack seniority or are a new member of the team.

 What can you do to be more effective in meetings?

 The answer lies in learning to be a more persuasive communicator.

 Practically speaking, this means that you should not say things like “I’m going to try to change your mind” or “I’m going to persuade you.”
-Leave those types of forewarnings out of your conversations and just focus on your message.
+Leave those types of forewarnings out of your conversations and focus on your message.

 Fourth, don’t shy away from presenting both the pros and cons of your position.
 This might seem counter-intuitive, but you’re not simply listing the cons to your position.
 You’re presenting and then refuting them.
 This helps build credibility and ultimately is a more successful strategy to persuade in a meeting.